wp-plugins/wp-days-ago/readme.txt

 $showDateFormat
  (string) (optional) The format the plugin should use to display the date and time a post or page was published if the number of seconds configured in the showDateAfter parameter has been reached.
 The default behaviour is to use the date and time formats configured in Wordpress, but if this parameter is set, the date and time format it defines will be used instead of the format you have configured in WordPress.
 See [Formatting Date and Time](http://codex.wordpress.org/Formatting_Date_and_Time) for other time and date formats if you want to override the configured formats.

+$showYesterday
+ (boolean) (optional) Option to show the text "yesterday" if there is less than 24 hours since the post or page was published.
+Otherwise, the number of hours since the post or page was published will be showed until more than 24 hours have passed.
+Then, the number of days, etc, will be shown.
+The default value is true.

 = Information for translators =